9R3A/9R3A-BOT/README.md

-- What IS Line Boot
+- What Is Line Bot

 ``Line Bot Is A Bot For Auto Sent Any Message You Type Using !custom-m <YOUR_CHANNEL_ID>``